iagows/arduino_io/README.md

 With this:

 * you don't have to remember the pin you are using.
-* you can't read if it's INPUT
+* you can read if it's OUTPUT
+  * Lets consider that:
+    * your arduino hub is connected to
+      * a Raspberry Pi
+      * and the hub has a lamp
+    * The raspberry knows the lamp state (on)
+    * for some reason someone
+      * re-boots the raspberry pi
+      * presses a button to turn off the lamp
+    * when the Raspberry Pi is on, it must ask current hub state
+      * this means: reading the lamp state
-* you can't write if it's OUTPUT
+* you can't write if it's INPUT
 * you don't have to map to/from percent values
+  * you always get a 0-100 value
+  * you always set a 0-100 value
 * retrieve your object by its name

 For example: